elastic/integrations/.github/ISSUE_TEMPLATE/package-checklist.md

 ---
-name: New Module / Dataset
+name: Integration / Dataset creation or update
 about: "Issue to track the creation or update of a new package or dataset."
 labels: package